siimlangel/PollingApp/README.md

 # A polling app with authentication

-Steps to run this project:
+Steps to run this application

--Run `npm i` command
+- run `npm i`

--Setup database settings inside `ormconfig.json` file
+- Setup database settings inside `src/ormconfig.json`
+    - the specified database name has to be an exisiting database
+- create a `.env` file and add `JWT_SECRET=your_secret_key` to it
+- run `npm run dev` to create tables
+- run `npm run dummy-data` to create dummy data in the tables

--Run `npm run dev` command to start the app
+- run `npm run dev` again to start the project

+---
+# Overview
+I made this project to learn to make a web application that uses authentication and a database for persistent storage.

+## Backend
+I used express.js to make an api, type-orm for database management and jsonwebtoken for authentication.
+Everything was written in typescript.

+## Frontend
+I chose to learn React with this project.
+I used react-dom-router for routing and react-redux for an app-wide store to make state management and authentication easier.

+---
+My css skills could use some work...